 The interaction and learning form the Burrenbeo Team who delivered a huge amount of information in an enjoyable manner.
 The outdoor trips were amazing and the short breaks in the garden reminded me of how important breaks are for pupils.

 I enjoyed all of the field trips which really allowed us to engage with the landscape.

 I enjoyed every aspect of the course.
 The balance between indoor and outdoor activities were perfect.
 Constant variety and interaction meant the day was stimulating and through provoking.
 I definitely have an appetite for more!

 The course 2021

-The course will be run in Kinvara Co.Galway and out in the Burren, Co,Clare
+The course was run in Kinvara Co.Galway and out in the Burren, Co,Clare

 - Áine Bird is the Research & Impact Officer for Burrenbeo Trust.
 This role combines a PhD

 investigating the impact of and potential for place-based learning with ongoing delivery and